Schefflera-Arboricola/Grocery-Store-Site/README.md

 1. `git clone https://github.com/Schefflera-Arboricola/Grocery-Store.git`
 2. `cd Grocery-Store`
-3. get API credentials for twilio from [here](https://www.twilio.com/en-us) and for stripe from [here](https://stripe.com/en-in)
+3. get API credentials for Twilio from [here](https://www.twilio.com/en-us) and for Stripe from [here](https://stripe.com/en-in)

 #### using virtual environment :

 4. set up your API credentials in `sh local_run.sh` file
-5. In `application/config.py` file, in the `LocalDevelopmentConfig` class comment the `SQLITE_DB_DIR` initialisation for docker and uncomment for virtual environment
+5. In `application/config.py` file, in the `LocalDevelopmentConfig` class comment the `SQLITE_DB_DIR` initialization for docker and uncomment for the virtual environment
 6. `sh local_setup.sh`
 7. `sh local_run.sh`
 8. open `http://127.0.0.1:8080` in the browser to view the website